ylopez25/Tech-dive/README.md

 ## This application is a work in progress, the following features will be available in the future...

-- ## Some feature
+- ## Patient Log-in
-   - Some description
+   - An updated Schema will allow dimension for the app to accomodate patients to be able to view their exams, and contact their specialist.
 - ## Another feature
    - Another description